codesprinters/CS-Constitution/Holacracy-Constitution.md

 ### 1.4 Circle Leads

-Any Partner assigned to fill a Role also automatically fills a **_“Circle Lead Role”_** within that Role's internal Circle, and is thus a ***“Circle Lead”*** while acting in that capacity.
+Any Staff Member assigned to fill a Role also automatically fills a **_“Circle Lead Role”_** within that Role's internal Circle, and is thus a ***“Circle Lead”*** while acting in that capacity.
 The Circle Lead Role has the definition given in Appendix A, and also inherits the Purpose and any Accountabilities on the Circle itself.
 However, within the Circle this only applies to the extent that those Accountabilities have not been placed upon one of the Circle's Roles or otherwise delegated.

 #### 1.4.1 Defining Priorities & Strategies